Landmark downtown restaurant River City Brewing could make way for apartment building

 JACKSONVILLE, Fla — The River City Brewing Co. restaurant that's been serving seafood and steak at tables overlooking the St. Johns River for decades could make way for a new apartment building on the Southbank next to Friendship Foundation and the Acosta Bridge.

-The conversion of the property would involve a three-way deal involving the city, which owns the land, along with Maritime Concepts, which has a long-term lease with the city for the land, and a developer that wants to build an eight-story apartment building on the site.
+The conversion of the property would involve a three-way deal involving the city, which owns the land, along with Maritime Concepts, which owns the restaurant and has a long-term lease with the city for the land, and the Related Group, a Miami-based developer that wants to build an eight-story apartment building on the site.

+The city would convey the land to Related Group and provide 20 years of tax rebates equating to 75 percent of the city taxes generated by the development.
+The tax rebates would add up to almost $13 million over that time.
+That incentive would not affect payment of school taxes.

 If the redevelopment happens, it would result in the demolition of the two-level, 325-seat restaurant that's been part of the riverfront since the 1980s when it first opened as Harbormasters.